graphicore/varla-varfo/explorations/calibrate/index.md

-An important but often overlooked property of the CSS-unit system is that, on screens, its absolute length units don't describe what their names imply.
-The reasons are historical and the current status quo allows authors to design without thinking about the deeper nature of their target devices, like size and viewer distance, which is a good thing.
-However, the consequences are that a CSS-Pixel is likely not a hardware pixel on the display and that a CSS-Inch is likely not a real-world physical Inch.
+An important but often overlooked property of the CSS-unit system is that, on screens, its absolute length units don't describe what their names imply they do.
+The reasons are historical, and the current status quo allows authors to design without thinking about the deeper nature of their target devices, like size and viewer distance—which is a good thing.
+However, the consequences are that a CSS-Pixel is likely not a hardware pixel on the display, and that a CSS-Inch is likely not a real-world physical Inch.
 Regarding the latter, two categories of [use cases](#use-cases) are made infeasible or hard to implement: